aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XSLFO to XLSM via Java" h2="Convert XSLFO file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XSLFO to XLSM conversion feature in their Java applications.
+This two-step process is made possible by using Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render XSLFO to XLSX.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports a variety of formats such as PDF, XPS, TIFF, HTML, and XSLFO.

+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to convert XLSX to XLSM.
+It provides a wide range of features such as creating, editing, converting, and manipulating spreadsheets.
+It also supports a variety of formats such as XLSX, XLSM, XLSB, XLS, CSV, and ODS.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XSLFO to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XSLFO to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XSLFO to XLSM conversion feature in their Java applications.
+This two-step process is made possible by using Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java enables developers to render XSLFO to XLSX and Aspose.Cells for Java enables developers to convert XLSX to XLSM.

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XSLFO to XLSM conversion feature in their Java applications.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents and spreadsheets.
+It also supports a variety of formats such as PDF, XPS, TIFF, HTML, XSLFO, XLSX, XLSM, XLSB, XLS, CSV, and ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}